 Many Americans have diabetes: 29.1 million (9.3%) Americans have diabetes.
 Diabetes is one of the silent diseases, requiring a simple test for diagnosis.

-This is why Uncontrolled high blood sugar is bad.
+This is why Uncontrolled high blood sugar is bad and often needs to be controlled through pharmaceuticals.
 It leads to degenerative cardiovascular and neurological diseases.
 It damages small to medium blood vessels and peripheral nerves.
-Nerve damage (neuropathies) are the most common complication of diabetes leading to impotence, incontinence, and loss of sensation.
+Nerve damage (neuropathies) is the most common complication of diabetes leading to impotence, incontinence, and loss of sensation.
 Neuropathies can be severe, resulting in gangrene and need for amputation.
-Hyperglycemia decreases immunity, slows wound healing, increases likelihood of infections.
+Hyperglycemia decreases immunity, slows wound healing, increases the likelihood of infections.
 There is evidence that diabetes (elevated blood sugar) increases dementia risks by 2x (Some people refer to Alzheimer’s as “Diabetes of the brain”).
 High blood glucose promotes high triglycerides, high LDL cholesterol, atherosclerosis (thus cardiovascular disease), and poor circulation.
 Degenerative changes may occur within the small vessels in the eye and in the kidney (renal damage).
 Uncontrolled diabetes can lead to blindness.

 What is your fasting blood sugar?

 Fasting blood sugar, ideally is between 80-90 mg/dL (the conventional normals are between 65-110 mg/dL).
 It is often ideal to screen for pre-diabetes or diabetic changes by testing fasting blood glucose annually.
 It is a good idea-yet, rarely done- to order a fasting insulin test; this is a sensitive test which can indicate elevated insulin which may indicate future insulin resistance, allowing us to make proactive life and treatment changes preventing insulin resistance and diabetes (type 2) in the future.